shenwei356/seqkit/doc/docs/usage.md

       --delete-matched         delete a pattern right after being matched, this keeps the firstly matched data and speedups when using regular expressions
   -h, --help                   help for grep
   -i, --ignore-case            ignore case
-  -v, --invert-match           invert the sense of matching, to select non-matching records -m, --max-mismatch int       max mismatch when matching by seq.
+  -I, --immediate-output       print output immediately, do not use write buffer -v, --invert-match           invert the sense of matching, to select non-matching records -m, --max-mismatch int       max mismatch when matching by seq.
 For large genomes like human genome, using mapping/alignment tools would be faster
   -P, --only-positive-strand   only search on positive strand